Crime and How To Get Elected in 2024

 you know, anytime he can talk about sex and any manifestation in that same conversation, he's talking about how hot his wife is in a bikini to the special prosecutor.

-Anytime he can do that, he never misses an opportunity.
+Anytime he can do that, he never misses misses an opportunity.

 But how did he end up with three

-you get a big check from your brother as soon as the Chinese money comes into the family coffers and he writes at the bottom loan repayment.
+you get a big check from your brother as soon as the Chinese money comes into the family coffers, and he writes at the bottom, loanly payment.
+So therefore, it's a loanly payment.

-So therefore it's a loanly payment but do you do you have any paper do you have any iou do you have any documentation that that's not just a distribution from a foreign source no
+But do you have any paper?
+Do you have any IOU?
+Do you have any documentation that that's not just a distribution from a foreign source?
+No.

-So he became very wealthy is what I'm getting at.
+Hunter paid for your utilities as he attested in his emails on the laptop?
+So he became very wealthy, is what I'm getting at.

 And so here we are.